Frequently Asked Questions

 If you have no "at-home" moms in your chapter, then you must try to recruit some.
-Then they can be in charge of the daytime support group meetings and that will lighten your load.
-If you need recruitment ideas, please email the national board at firstname.lastname@example.org and we will assist you.
+Then they can be in charge of the daytime sister socials and that will lighten your load.
+If you need recruitment ideas, please email the national board at email@example.com and we will assist you.
 It is also important to remember that leading a Mocha Moms, Inc. chapter is hard work and can be very time-consuming.
-The pressures of being a mother, wife, daughter, employee and/or business owner while being actively involved n other organizations may make it difficult to effectively lead a Mocha Moms, Inc. chapter.
+The pressures of being a mother, wife, daughter, employee and/or business owner while being actively involved in other organizations may make it difficult to effectively lead a Mocha Moms, Inc. chapter.
 One has to be in the right "season of life" in order be a successful Mocha president.
 Presidents also need strong leadership teams who have the time to share the work.
 If you find yourself without adequate help, recruit more members who are seeking the type of community Mocha Moms, Inc. can provide.
 And once you find them, continue recruiting more and train them to be the next group of leaders for your chapter.

 Online support and online communities can be a wonderful addition to your chapter's services.
 Technology has put seeking and providing online connections and information at every mother's fingertips.
 In fact, hundreds of websites exist that provide online communities for mothers.
 However, Mocha Moms, Inc. was not designed or intended to be simply an online communication tool or resource.
-Just as with Alpha Kappa Alpha, Delta Sigma Theta, Jack and Jill of America, MOPS (Mothers of Preschoolers), MOMS Clubs, and other organizations, the power, strength, uniqueness and beauty of Mocha Moms, Inc. lies within and is dependent upon the strength, vitality, and creativity of the activities sponsored by the local chapters within the organization.
+Just as with Alpha Kappa Alpha, Delta Sigma Theta, Jack and Jill of America, MOPS (Mothers of Preschoolers), MOMS Clubs, and other organizations, the power, strength, uniqueness and beauty of Mocha Moms, Inc. lies within and is dependent upon the strength, vitality, and creativity of the in-person activities sponsored by the local chapters within the organization.

-Support group meetings were originally called "playgroups" and their main purpose was to provide a vehicle for moms and children to gather and socialize in order to combat the feelings of isolation that some mothers experience as they parent young children.
+Sister Socials (mothers’ support group meetings) were originally called "playgroups" and their main purpose was to provide a vehicle for moms and children to gather and socialize in order to combat the feelings of isolation that some mothers experience as they parent young children.
 When local chapter members meet in person regularly to provide fun and enriching activities for themselves and their families and host community service opportunities that benefit their communities, more mothers will learn about and join the organization because of the local and national media attention those activities generate.
 That is the positive cycle that caused massive the growth of Mocha Moms, Inc. in the early 2000's and it is what will return this organization to prominence now.